azazz3L/Custom-ERC20-Token/README.md

 # hit_erc20
-HIT ERC-20 token with a Multi Sig functionality
+ERC-20 token with a Multi Sig functionality

+### Functionality
+The contract allows creation of ERC-20 token with Roles